Or check with your health care provider

-Everyone 6 months and older should get a flu vaccine.
-While everyone should get a flu vaccine each flu season, it’s especially important that certain people get vaccinated either because they are at high risk of having serious flu-related complications or because they live with or care for people at high risk for developing flu-related complications.
+A yearly flu vaccine is recommended for everyone 6 months and older without an increased risk for a serious adverse reaction.
+It is especially important that certain people get vaccinated either because they are at high risk of having serious flu-related complications or because they live with or care for people at high risk for developing flu-related complications.

-- The "flu shot" – an inactivated vaccine (containing killed virus) that is given with a needle.
-The seasonal flu shot is approved for use in people 6 months of age and older, including healthy people, people with chronic medical conditions and pregnant women.
+- Inactivated Influenza Vaccine (IIV) - an inactivated vaccine (containing killed virus) that is given with a needle.
+The flu shot is approved for use in people 6 months of age and older, including healthy people, people with chronic medical conditions and pregnant women.

 How To Protect You and Your Family from the Flu

 - Get the Flu Vaccine

 - Cover your nose and mouth with a tissue when you cough or sneeze, and throw the tissue in the trash after using it.
 If you do not have a tissue, cover your coughs and sneezes with the inside of your elbow, not your bare hands.

 - Wash your hands often with soap and water.
 If soap and water are not available, use an alcohol-based hand rub.

 - Avoid touching your eyes, nose and mouth.
 Germs spread this way.